joeromero/docs/content/cartodb_js/cartodb_js.md

 ### cartodb.geo.ui.Tooltip.enable

-The tooltip is shown when hover on feature when is called.
+The tooltip is shown when hovering on a feature.

 ### cartodb.geo.ui.Tooltip.disable

-The tooltip is not shown when hover on feature.
+The tooltip is not shown when hovering on a feature.

 ### cartodb.geo.ui.InfoBox